joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 a suitably high rate, then a histogram-based entropy estimate can be applied as the heuristic entropy estimate.

 A single test result from the NIST SP 800-90B tests is not meaningful for this testing, but it would be reasonable to instead test many data sets in this way.
-The result of such repeated testing can be viewed as “passing” so long as the proportion of tests passing for each IID test is larger than some fixed cutoff.
+For each IID test, the result of such repeated testing can be viewed as “passing” so long as the proportion of that test passing is larger than some fixed cutoff.

 In SP 800-90B Section 5 IID tests, each IID test is designed to have a false reject rate of 1/1000.
 One can calculate the (one-sided) p-value